 4. Foam rolling your mid back can also help increase thoracic mobility (see picture).

-• Scapular (shoulder blade) activation is really important at the start of the pull phase to help us use the bigger, stronger muscles in the stroke.
+• Scapular (shoulder blade) activation is really important for triathletes at the start of the pull phase to help us use the bigger, stronger muscles in the stroke.

 1. Arms up above your head, shoulder blade set one arm at a time.